PORTFOLIO OF RESIDENTIAL ESTIMATING SERVICES PROJECTS

 Why are estimates important in residential construction?

 Estimates are an essential part of the pre-construction phase within a building project.
 Builders + remodelers need an effective estimating system because these documents are critical to winning new clients and earning revenue.
 Poor estimating can result in lost clients, or worse, angry clients.
-When clients are searching for building companies to work on their projects, they compare estimates from different companies to make a decision.
+When clients are searching for building companies to work on their project, they compare estimates from different companies to make a decision.
 If a builder completes a project at a price far above the estimate, the client may think they are overpriced.
 On the other hand, if a builder is too conservative with their estimates, he or she might lose clients to more aggressive builders.
 It’s a balancing act.

 How do builders + remodelers estimate construction projects?